-At first glance, the iPhone 14 looks pretty much identical to the iPhone 13, but there's plenty of notable upgrades, including a bigger and brighter main camera sensor, safety features like Emergency SOS via satellite and Crash Detection and a slightly more powerful version of Apple's A15 Bionic chipset.
+At first glance, the iPhone 14 looks pretty much identical to the iPhone 13 — so much so that some have felt the new iPhone looks like a fairly underwhelming upgrade.
+(Reports are that iPhone 14 Pro demand is heavy as the Pro models boast more significant new features.)
+Still, there are plenty of notable iPhone 14 upgrades, including a bigger and brighter main camera sensor, safety features like Emergency SOS via satellite and Crash Detection and a slightly more powerful version of Apple's A15 Bionic chipset.

 iPhone 14 vs. iPhone 13: Specs